sharadregoti/sharadregoti.github.io/content/posts/chat-with-docs-without-rag.md

 4. Adding likes and dislikes for the response
 5. Integrate our chatbot with Algolia search

 That’s it for this blog post.
 If you liked this post, you can subscribe to my [newsletter](https://sharad-regoti.kit.com/4efd99fc31) to stay updated.
-You can also check out my [YouTube channel](https://www.youtube.com/@techwithsharad), where I discuss DevOps**, Cloud, Kubernetes, and AI.**
+You can also check out my [YouTube channel](https://www.youtube.com/@techwithsharad), where I discuss DevOps, Cloud, Kubernetes, and AI.

 If you have any questions, you can reach me on Twitter at [@SharadRegoti](https://twitter.com/SharadRegoti)